-The African Minds Trust was founded in 2012 with the broad mission of supporting the dissemination of knowledge from and in Africa relevant to addressing the social challenges that face the African continent.
-To support its mission, African Minds conducts research on developments and trends in scholarly publishing in Africa in particular and in the making data, information and knowledge more transparent and accessible in general.
+The African Minds Trust was founded in 2012 with the broad mission of supporting the dissemination of knowledge from and in Africa to address the social challenges that face the African continent.
+To support its mission, African Minds conducts research on the creation and dissemination of knowledge in Africa.
+Research covers the entire spectrum: from the collection, use and social impacts of data, to the dissemination and uptake of codified knowledge.

 African Minds research projects